-$\boxtimes$ Geology/Soils Greenhouse Gas Emissions $\boxtimes$ Hazards and Hazardous Materials $\boxtimes$ Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation Transportation $\boxtimes$ Tribal Cultural Resources Utilities/Service Systems Wildfire $\boxtimes$ Mandatory Findings of Significance termination (To be con the basis of this initial evalua • eted by the Lead Agency) I find that the proposed page 1 ect COULD NOT have a significant on will be prepared. effe ct on the environment, and I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed pENVIRONMENTAL IMP • ect MAY have a significant effect on REPORT is required. the environment, and an I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attache sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
+On the basis of this initial evaluation:

+- □ I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. - ☑ I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared. - □ I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - □ I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - ☐ I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.